cisagov/ScubaGoggles/baselines/Google Drive and Docs Minimum Viable Secure Configuration Baseline v0.1.md

 #### GWS.DRIVEDOCS.1.8v0.1
 Agencies SHALL set newly created items to have Private to the Owner as the default level of access.

-- _Rationale:_ All newly created items should default to private.
-Any sharing of the document needs to be explicitly applied by the owner of the document.
+- _Rationale:_ By implementing least privilege and setting the default to be private, the organization is able to prevent accidental sharing of information too broadly.
 - _Last Modified:_ November 14, 2023

 - MITRE ATT&CK TTP Mapping